Summit Elevation (m): 2763

 Day 2 – Scrambling Warrior, Cordonnier and Northover

 The day after our approach to Aster Lake and scramble of Mount Sarrail, we were off to scramble Warrior, Cordonnier and Mount Northover in the Aster Lake area.
-This was a monster day of scrambling and hiking with one of my scariest moments in the mountains occurring while ascending Mount Northover.
+This was a pretty big day of scrambling and hiking with one of my scariest moments in the mountains occurring while ascending Mount Northover.

 We spent a second night at the Aster Lake camp.
 Bright and early on September 07 we were off to hike more of the route to Three Isle Lake, ascending Worthington and McHarg along the way.